March 1910 Indianapolis Auto Show

 This article summarizes the first day of the March 1910 Indianapolis auto show.

-This is a nice collection of articles on the floral parade for the automobile show, plus an article discussing the plans for the Speedway's associated time trials.
+This is a nice collection of articles on the floral parade and how it came together for the March 1910 Automobile Show, plus an article discussing the plans for the Ind

-This is a peculiar collection of articles.
-On the mundane side, we have images of judges of the floral parade of photos.
+This is a peculiar collection of articles about the March 1910 Indianapolis Automobile Show.
+This includes images of judges of the floral parade.
 Also, there are images of winners, such as Packard's "gun boat" float.
 It's reminiscent of the Tournament of Roses.
-Finally, the oddest piece is a story about the "teeter test" conducted at the Indianapolis Motor Speedway.
-This test placed cars on a giant teeter-totter to for the manufacturers to demonstrate the machine's stability.

 These articles summarize the banquet held to cap off the great Indianapolis auto show of March 27 through April 2 1910.